 1. Chez Tortoni (Édouard Manet, 1990)

-The theft was audacious and extreme - on March 18th 1990, two men disguised as police officers buzzed the door to the museum in Boston.
+The theft was audacious and extreme - on March 18th 1990 (which happened to be St Partick's day), two men disguised as police officers buzzed the door to the museum in Boston.
 It was 1.24 am and they said they had been called out about a disturbance.
 The security guard let them in and the men handcuffed him and the other guard on duty.

 For 81 minutes, the thieves ransacked the museum’s most valuable artworks, making two trips to the car to load all of their bounty.
 The reward for the paintings now stands at £7.5 million.

 The Gardner robbery is the single largest property theft to date and, so far, none of the artworks have been recovered.

 The Gardner Museum still hopes the paintings will be returned, and has three large empty frames in one of its premier galleries.